google/koladata/docs/fundamentals.md

 r.S[0].get_obj_schema() != r.S[1].get_obj_schema()  # yes - individual
 ```

-IMPORTANT: There is additional performance cost of using objects during
+NOTE: There is additional performance cost of using objects during vectorized
-vectorized operations.
-As each object can have its own schema in this case, and
+operations.
+As each object can have its own schema in this case, and different
-different objects might have different sets of attributes.
-Thus instead of
+objects might have different sets of attributes.
+Thus instead of looking up a
-looking up a single shared schema for entities, we need to check all object
+single shared schema for entities, we need to check all object schemas.
+For
-schemas.
-For large data, using entities with explicit schemas is recommended.
+large data, using entities with explicit schemas is recommended.

-It's possible to convert entities into objects, but converted objects will have
+It's possible to convert entities/lists/dicts into objects, but converted
-shared underlying obj_schema's.
+objects will have shared underlying obj_schema's.

 ```py
 # Can convert entities into objects with shared schemas